This glossary offers a list of terms and definitions to define a vocabulary for OpenStack-related concepts.

 - Block Storage service (cinder)¶

-The OpenStack service that implements services and libraries to provide on-demand, self-service access to Block Storage resources via abstraction and automation on top of other block storage devices.
+The OpenStack service that implement services and libraries to provide on-demand, self-service access to Block Storage resources via abstraction and automation on top of other block storage devices.

 - BMC (Baseboard Management Controller)¶